renpy/renpy/sphinx/source/atl.rst

 The following transform properties exist.

-When the type is given as position, it may be an int, an ``absolute``, or a float.
+When the type is given as position, it may be an int, an :term:`absolute <position>`, or a float.
 If it's a float, it's interpreted as a fraction of the size of the containing area (for :propref:`pos`) or displayable (for :propref:`anchor`).